ChristineEC/mars-game-js/README.md

 ### Testing

 Regular testing was done on the code throughout development, mainly through the use of console.logs and through reading errors in the console in Chrome dev tools.
 Once the game no longer threw any errors and functioned perfectly in Chrome from a user perspective, it was then tested in Microsoft Edge, Firefox, Opera GX, and Safari and on an iPhone and an android phone.
 No problems were encountered.
-The html, CSS, and JavaScript files were passed through validators, as described below.
+The HTML, CSS, and JavaScript files were passed through validators, as described below.
+In addition, the game website was checked in Chrome's Lighthouse tool and scores were very good.
+Accessibility and best practices each at 100, performance at 91 and SEO at 90.
+The empty H2 heading where the name appears after username entry in a personal greeting is probably largely responsible for points off the SEO score.

 More to be written here after deployment.